Madison Avenue TMS News

 How Long Is Each Treatment?

 One of the most significant advantages of ketamine is its rapid onset time.
 Many patients experience relief from depressive symptoms within hours or days, compared to the weeks typically required for traditional antidepressant medications.
-Typical ketamine treatment involves an application of the nasal spray, followed by a two-hour monitoring period.
-After that, the dosage is maintained twice weekly for the first month with the aim of reducing dosage and tapering off over time.

-On the other hand, the average course of TMS consists of around thirty sessions, each around thirty minutes long.
-While patients typically report positive results after several sessions rather than immediately, the effects of TMS appear to last longer than ketamine, making it less effective in emergencies but more effective for long-term relief.
+When it comes to TMS, patients typically report positive results after several sessions rather than immediately.
+However, the effects of TMS appear to last longer than ketamine, making it less effective in emergencies but more effective for long-term relief.

 The advantages of ketamine as a depression treatment are that it is: